lileipisces/Sentires-Guide/README.md

 To obtain this tool, please follow the instructions at the bottom of this [page](http://yongfeng.me/code/).

 ## Introduction
 The tool is very meaningful to the IR research community, as many research works are built on top of its results.
-However, it may be difficult to obtain (feature, opinion, sentence, sentiment) quadruples for each product review, since it did implement such a function.
-Moreover, nowadays people are tend to be more familiar with Python rather than Java on which this tool was developed.
+However, it may be difficult to obtain (feature, opinion, sentence, sentiment) quadruples for each product review, since it did not implement such a function.
+Moreover, nowadays people are normally more familiar with Python rather than Java on which this tool was developed.
 Therefore, here I present our data processing steps in the following paper to help people quickly obtain the aforementioned quadruples from user reviews.
 > Lei Li, Yongfeng Zhang, Li Chen.
 Generate Neural Template Explanations for Recommendation.
 CIKM'20. \[[Paper](https://lileipisces.github.io/files/CIKM20-NETE-paper.pdf)\] \[[Code](https://github.com/lileipisces/NETE)\]

 ## Steps